What is an ophthalmologist?

 When to see an ophthalmologist

-If you choose to see an ophthalmologist for routine eye care, annual eye exams are a good idea, especially for:
+If you choose to see an ophthalmologist for routine eye care, annual comprehensive eye exams are a good idea, especially for:

 • Children